 The machinery industry includes companies that manufactures heavy machinery that are used to create other items.
 For example a crane that is part of building a new condominium or it can be a mixer that a chef uses to create a cake for a customer to buy.

 But if you use that mixer to make a cake for your own family, then that would NOT be a capital good!

-Items like paint, soap, and cleaning products are chemicals that would be considered capital goods if they are purchased by a business to produce goods that people can buy.
+Items like paint, soap, natural gases, and cleaning products are chemicals that would be considered capital goods if they are purchased by a business to produce goods that people can buy.
 Natural gas, minerals, and oils also fall under this industry.

 Your favorite pair of jeans or that cotton tee all come from unfinished products like cotton, nylon, or wool.
 The textile industry creates fabrics, dyes, and other raw materials that can be used in a few different industries like clothing or housewares.

 There are a variety of capital goods jobs, both in skilled trades as well as for those with a college degree.
 We will share some of the most popular skilled trade jobs in capital goods, then add a list of other opportunities for those with degrees.

 If you are curious about what capital goods jobs pay, we have added some ranges as well!

 These careers do not require any advanced degrees, but might require some training or certification.
 They are all considered blue collar jobs, read our what does blue collar mean guide to learn more about the history of blue collar workers.

 Many are considered part of the manufacturing sector which can be an exciting industry for those that love to build and create.